usnistgov/NFIR/README.md

 .\NFIR\bin> NFIR_bin.exe -h
 ```

 Since NFIMM is optional, the `-v` switch reflects if NFIMM is enabled; if it is, then the NFIMM version info is included in the output message.
-Otherwise it is omitted.

 Below are examples.